|Operating agency||Cuban Intelligence Directorate (DGI)|

 |Operational detail pages|

 The DGI, or Dirección General de Inteligencia (intelligence directorate), is the main intelligence agency of Cuba.
 It was designated as the operator of numbers stations involved in spying cases that were publicly prosecuted in the US.

 Prior to 1997, DGI ran voice station V02 and morse station M08.
 In 1997, they were replaced by V02a and M08a with evolved formats.
 In 2006, DGI started experimenting with various amateur radio PSK digital modes, sending messages still based on 5-figure groups.
 Then starting in late 2007, the RDFT mode provided by the DIGTRX software was used to transmit encrypted files, as the station SK01.
 In 2012, they introduced the hybrid HM01 station, combining the analog voice of V02a and the digital RDFT transfers of SK01.
 HM01 then replaced SK01 and V02a schedules.
-It is currently the DGI station sending the most traffic, transmitting basically all day every day.
+It is currently the sole DGI station, transmitting basically all day every day.

 HM01 features the same voice as V02a.
-Sometimes V02a appears on M08a schedules and transmits instead of it.
+Sometimes V02a appeared on M08a schedules and transmitted instead of it.
 SK01 and HM01 have used digital modes provided by the same DIGTRX software.

 DGI lets through many crossing leaks between different signals.
 On M08a schedules, sometimes M08a and V02a were heard mixed and modulated together; sometimes instead HM01 is heard through.
 Radio Habana Cuba has also been occasionally heard on HM01 schedules.